ysa5347/SmartX-Mini/SmartX-Mini-2025/Experiment/Lab-7. 3-Tier/3-Tier-lab (1)_Eng.md

 > [!note]
 >
-> The command means “execute the following inside the specified Pod.”
+> The command means “execute the following command inside the specified Pod.”
 > Options:
 >
 > | Option           | Description                                                                     |